 The struggle over homosexuality is not just about whether men or women can have sex with their own gender or get married; it’s about a world where any kind of couple is superfluous, reproductively speaking.

 If science is not political news, there will be little understanding that we are living in a transition to a revised humankind.
 The ignorance will grow if we are distracted by domestic strife and war [Update, 2/24/22: The long heralded kickoff to WWIII supposedly happened today with Russia's incursion into Ukraine.
 What are the odds that tonight's network news will report the latest on human evolution, or that tomorrow night's will, or the night after that?]
-[Update, 10/18/22: The network news continues to prominently feature the Ukraine/Russia war every evening- and avoid the scientific revolution- as if this war would rank above the end of historical humans in viewer interest][Update, 2/7/23: President Biden's State of the Union Address, as well as the recent U.S. midterm elections, were exercises in "sound and fury signifying nothing," unless you give Biden's support of Intel semiconductor factories in a "field of dreams" equal importance with the extinction of our species] [Update, 2/10/23: With the revelation of Chinese spy balloons, distraction such as that from the Russia/Ukraine war will be significantly enhanced, as exploding China-phobia envelopes people who may not care about Ukraine] [Update, 12/11/23: The Israel/Hamas war has become the biggest distraction yet, not in the sense that it isn't important- it's extremely important- but in the sense that it distracts us from an even more powerful end to the status quo].
-Diminished attention to events outside the prescribed battle zones will make a covertly planned transition possible.
+[Update, 10/18/22: The network news continues to prominently feature the Ukraine/Russia war every evening- and avoid the scientific revolution- as if this war would rank above the end of historical humans in viewer interest][Update, 2/7/23: President Biden's State of the Union Address, as well as the recent U.S. midterm elections, were exercises in "sound and fury signifying nothing," unless you give Biden's support of Intel semiconductor factories in a "field of dreams" equal importance with the extinction of our species] [Update, 2/10/23: With the revelation of Chinese spy balloons, distraction such as that from the Russia/Ukraine war will be significantly enhanced, as exploding China-phobia envelopes people who may not care about Ukraine] [Update, 4/29/24: The Israel/Hamas war has become the biggest distraction yet, not in the sense that it isn't important in its own right, but in the sense that it, along with almost all other news, distracts us from the underlying human problem today: the imminent redefinition of what we are.].
+Diminished attention to events within our manipulated evolution will aid a covertly planned transition.
 It will be over before we understand it.

 There is a lot of potential for good in the coming science: relief from suffering, enhancement of intelligence and physical well-being.
 But we are taking the next steps in human evolution with only a faint element of self-determination, becoming something of unknown design, by unknown designers.